 CASTLETON, Va.
-(AP) -- Lorin Maazel, a world-renowned conductor whose prodigious career included seven years at the helm of the New York Philharmonic, died Sunday at his home in Virginia.
+(AP) -- Conductor Lorin Maazel, whose prodigious career included seven years at the helm of the New York Philharmonic, died Sunday at his home in northern Virginia.
 He was 84.

-Maazel died at Castleton Farms from complications following pneumonia, according to a statement by The Castleton Festival, an annual festival Maazel founded with his wife in 2009.
-Maazel was rehearsing and preparing for the festival at the time of his death, and the death also was announced on Maazel's official website.
+Maazel died at Castleton Farms from complications following pneumonia, according to a statement by The Castleton Festival, an annual festival that Maazel founded with his wife in 2009.
+Maazel was rehearsing and preparing for the festival at the time of his death.
+The death was also announced on Maazel's official website.

 In 1960, at age 30, he became the first American to conduct at the Bayreuth Festival in Germany.
 He served as artistic director and chief conductor of the Deutsche Oper Berlin for five years starting in 1965.

 He was music director of the Cleveland Orchestra from 1972 to 1982.
-He then served briefly as general manager, artistic director and principal conductor of the Vienna State Opera, the first American to do so.
+He then served briefly as general manager and artistic director of the Vienna State Opera, the first American to do so.
 He was also music director of the Pittsburgh Symphony from 1988 to 1996.